wokwi-custom-chips/cd74act00/README.md

 The actual source code for the chip lives in [src/main.c](src/main.c), and the pins are described in [chip.json](chip.json).

-## chip functionalities explained in DOCS
+## Chip functionalities explained in DOCS

 [Go-to-docs](docs/README.md)